VolkerStolz/HASS-to-OWL-exporter/README.md

 ```
 2. Run `hacvt.py`, grab generated file and import e.g. into Protégé.
 You may need to tweak the filename in the code.

+# Development tips

+* `git clone git@github.com:home-assistant/core.git`, which is easier to browse than the package import.

 # To-Dos

 * Some part of the HASS-profile (e.g. Services) is now generated statically on startup.